DixieKorley/diamonds_data_analysis/README.md

 ## Notes

-We are ignoring the data directory containing the set due to it's size.
+Dataset is in gitignore due to it's size.
+I will still add more to this repository to explore other parts of dataset.